Director Compensation Program

 Paid in Cash

 All outstanding options were awarded under the terms of the 2006 Equity Compensation Plan for Non-Employee Directors, which specifies that the exercise price for the option awards is equal to the fair market value of Allstate common stock on the grant date.
-For options granted in 2007 and 2008, the fair market value is equal to the closing sale price on the date of the grant.
+The fair market value is equal to the closing sale price on the date of the grant.
 If there was no such sale on the grant date, then on the last previous day on which there was a sale.
 The options became exercisable in three substantially equal annual installments and expire ten years after grant.
 Stock option repricing is not permitted.
 An outstanding stock option will not be amended to reduce the option exercise price.
 However, the plan permits repricing in the event of an equity restructuring (such as a split) or a change in corporate capitalization (such as a merger).